-Aside from just admiring its beauty, there’s lots of things to do in and around Lake Arenal.
+Aside from just admiring its beauty, there are lots of things to do in and around Lake Arenal.
 Paddleboarding and kayaking are two very popular activities.

 Whilst between November and April you’ll see a number of windsurfers and kitesurfers taking advantage of the strong and consistent winds that blow over the lake.
 Why not try your hand at one of these water sports?

-Sport fishing is also becoming quite popular due to the healthy population of rainbow bass that live within the lake.
+Sport fishing is also becoming quite popular due to the healthy population of rainbow bass that lives within the lake.

 Enjoying the views